Tarmac Where My Wintergreen Berries Lived

 Woodsy used to say "give a hoot, don't pollute"

-if that poor owl could but see us now
+if those poor owl could but see us now

 ironic yard signs reading "no over development"